fabianfv/01-mixed-greetings/readme.md

 * [Setup](#setup)

 ## General info
-This project show some basics of web development
+This project show some basics of web development.

+You can see it online in its [github page](https://fabianfv.github.io/01-mixed-greetings/)

 ## Technologies
 This project was created with: